peterr-s/kill-adobe/README.md

 ## Usage

-This program should not need administrator privileges, but I have confirmed that it works differently depending on whether they are present.
+This program might not necessarily need administrator privileges, but I have confirmed that it works differently depending on whether they are present.
 If it does not work in restricted mode, try running with higher permissions.

 It will also accept the names of other processes to kill as command line arguments, e.g. `kill-adobe.exe foo.exe`.